astrohart/xyLOGIX.DarkMessageBox/README.md

 If a particular theme has invalid value(s) for its property(ies), it will simply be suppressed, and the `ProfessionalDarkTheme` will be substituted instead.

 Messages will be emitted to the **Debug** output window in Visual Studio telling you what setting is not correct, however.

+This theme is included in this package as the `ProfessionalDarkTheme` class in the `xyLOGIX.DarkMessageBox.Themes` namespace.
+You can refer to it in your code via the static `ProfessionalDarkTheme.Instance` property.

+Furthermore, the `ProfessionalDarkTheme` class can be inherited, and its `Apply` method can be overridden to customize the look and feel of the message box even further.
+This is useful if you want to create your own custom theme that is based on the `ProfessionalDarkTheme` class.

+Just remember, if you do override the `ProfessionalDarkTheme.Apply` method, to call the base-class version first.

 ### System color theme